-The LIP6, Pierre et Marie Curie University (UPMC) and French National Center for Scientific Research (CNRS), UMR 7606 UPMC - CNRS, is a computer science research laboratory dedicated to the modeling and the resolution of fundamental problems driven by applications, as well as to the implementation and the validation through academic and industrial partnerships.
+The LIP6, Sorbonne University and French National Center for Scientific Research (CNRS), UMR 7606 Sorbonne University - CNRS, is a computer science research laboratory dedicated to the modeling and the resolution of fundamental problems driven by applications, as well as to the implementation and the validation through academic and industrial partnerships.

 The LIP6 represents 195 researchers, 25 engineers and administrative staff.
 It hosts more than 200 PhD students, around 80 post-doctors and non-permanent staff and about a hundred trainees.
 The research is organized into twenty teams divided into 6 thematic departments: Scientific Computing, DEcision, Systèmes Intelligents Recherche opérationnelle, Databases and machine learning, Networks and Systems, Complex Systems, System-On-Chip.
 Three teams are common with INRIA Paris - Rocquencourt.
 The LIP6 currently hosts an ERC "Flow Machines" led by François Pachet and two chairs: Giovanni Pau (UPMC Chair, Atos, Renault: The connected car) and Antoine Joux (Chair UPMC Foundation UPMC: Cryptology).